withastro/astro/.changeset/few-peas-hunt.md

 'astro': minor
 ---

-Update the internal `shiki` syntax highlighter to `shikiji`, an ESM-focused alternative that simplifies bundling and maintenance.
-There are no new options and changes to how you author code blocks and syntax highlighting.
+Updates the internal `shiki` syntax highlighter to `shikiji`, an ESM-focused alternative that simplifies bundling and maintenance.

+There are no new options and no changes to how you author code blocks and syntax highlighting.

 **Potentially breaking change:** While this refactor should be transparent for most projects, the transition to `shikiji` now produces a smaller HTML markup by attaching a fallback `color` style to the `pre` or `code` element, instead of to the line `span` directly.
 For example: